macfluffy/flask-lms/README.md

-# Flask LMS API
+# Flask LMS
-A simple REST API for managing students, teachers, and courses.
+Flask LMS is a RESTful API designed for accessing and maintaining course, student, and teacher data for educational institutions.
+The API is structured to present information in a way that is most relevant to teachers and administrators.

 ## Overview
-Flask LMS API is a coursework/demo project that demonstrates a simple CRUD backend built with Flask, PostgreSQL, SQLAlchemy, and Marshmallow.
-It is intended for learning and documentation practice rather than production use.
-The project shows how to structure a Flask service with blueprints, schemas, and CLI tooling so you can explore how a Python web API wires together end-to-end.
+Flask LMS is a RESTful service that provides a clean CRUD backend for managing students, teachers, and courses in an educational setting.
+It uses Flask blueprints, SQLAlchemy models, and Marshmallow schemas to deliver a modular, maintainable API surface.
+The system follows industry conventions for clarity, ease of setup, and extensibility.

 ## Quick Setup
 All commands below are copy-paste ready.
 Replace placeholder values such as `your-username` or passwords as needed.